norcalbiostat/pma6_code/README.md

-# Code for Practical Multivariate Analysis - 6ed
+# Code for Practical Multivariate Analysis, 6 ed.

 This repository contains code for figures and examples found in the 6th edition of [Practical Multivariate Analysis](http://www.crcpress.com/product/isbn/9781138702226) by Afifi, May, Donatello and Clark.